dotnet/orleans/src/Documentation/resources/Best_Practices.md

 -   Add or Remove instances

--   Orleans automatically rebalances and takes advantage of the new hardware
+-   Orleans automatically rebalances and takes advantage of the new hardware.
+However, activated grains are not rebalanced when a new silo is added to the cluster.

 ## Logging and Testing

 -   Logging, Tracing, and Monitoring

     -   GrainBase.GetLogger() exposes Info(), Warn(), Error(), Verbose()

-    -   .NET tracing and Runtimes trace to a local file by default

     -   Azure Diagnostics is also easily consumed